dyhes/zulip/templates/zerver/help/include/set-up-your-account.md

 - [Review your display settings](/help/review-your-settings#review-your-display-settings).
-  You can [switch between light and dark theme](/help/dark-theme), [pick your favorite emoji theme](/help/emoji-and-emoticons#change-your-emoji-set), [change your language](/help/change-your-language), and make other tweaks to your Zulip experience.
+  You can [switch between light and dark theme](/help/dark-theme), [pick your favorite emoji theme](/help/emoji-and-emoticons#change-your-emoji-set), [change your language](/help/change-your-language), and make other tweaks to your Aloha experience.

 - [Browse and subscribe to streams](/help/browse-and-subscribe-to-streams).